SCKelemen/clix/README.md

   ╚═════╝ ╚══════╝ ╚═╝ ╚═╝  ╚═╝
 ```

+## Introduction

-`clix` is an opinionated, batteries-optional framework for building nested CLI
-applications using plain Go.
-It provides a declarative API for describing
-commands, flags, and arguments while handling configuration hydration,
-interactive prompting, and contextual execution hooks for you.
-The project
+`clix` is an opinionated, batteries-optional framework for building nested CLI applications using plain Go.
+It provides a declarative API for describing commands, flags, and arguments while handling configuration hydration, interactive prompting, and contextual execution hooks for you.

-strives for minimal dependencies and simplicity while delivering a cohesive CLI
-experience similar in spirit to Cobra, ff, and Prompt UI.
+The project strives for minimal dependencies and simplicity while delivering a cohesive CLI experience similar in spirit to Cobra, ff, and Prompt UI. `clix` is designed to be **simple by default, powerful when needed**—starting with core functionality and allowing optional features through an extension system.

-## Features
+## Principles

-- Hierarchical commands with aliases, usage metadata, and visibility controls to
-  reinforce consistent command hierarchies
-- Global and command-level flags with environment variable and config defaults
-- Required and optional positional arguments with automatic prompting
-- Pre- and post-run hooks for cross-cutting concerns
+`clix` follows a few core behavioral principles that ensure consistent and intuitive CLI interactions:

+1. **Parent commands show help**: Commands with subcommands display their help surface when invoked without a subcommand or with an unknown subcommand.

+2. **Actionable commands prompt**: Commands without subcommands that require arguments will automatically prompt for missing required arguments, providing a smooth interactive experience.

+3. **Help flags take precedence**: Global and command-level `-h`/`--help` flags always show help information, even if arguments are missing.

+4. **Configuration precedence**: Values are resolved in the following order (highest precedence first):
+   - Explicit flag values from the command line
+   - Environment variables matching the flag or command setting
-- YAML configuration backed by `~/.config/<app>/config.yaml`
+   - Entries in `~/.config/<app>/config.yaml`
-- Built-in `help`, `config`, and `autocomplete` commands
-- Structured output helpers via a global `--format` flag (json/yaml/text)
-- Intuitive prompting that stays consistent across category and leaf commands
-- First-class JSON and YAML rendering utilities for structured workflows
+   - Flag defaults defined on the command or global flag set

+## Goals

+- **Minimal overhead for simple apps**: Core library is lightweight, with optional features via extensions
+- **Declarative API**: Describe your CLI structure clearly and concisely
+- **Consistent behavior**: Predictable help, prompting, and command execution patterns
+- **Great developer experience**: Clear types, helpful defaults, and comprehensive examples
+- **Batteries-included when needed**: Extensions provide powerful features without polluting core functionality
+- **Structured output support**: Built-in JSON/YAML/text formatting for machine-readable output
+- **Interactive by default**: Smart prompting that guides users through required inputs

+## Not Goals

+- **Everything as a dependency**: Features like help commands, autocomplete, and version checking are opt-in via extensions
+- **Complex state management**: `clix` focuses on CLI structure, not application state
+- **Built-in templating or rich output**: While styling is supported, `clix` doesn't include markdown rendering or complex UI components by default
+- **Subcommand auto-generation**: You explicitly define your command tree
+- **Automatic flag inference**: Flags must be explicitly declared (though defaults, env vars, and config files reduce boilerplate)

-## Quick start
+## Quick Start

-Applications built with `clix` work best when the executable wiring and the
-command implementations live in separate packages.
+Applications built with `clix` work best when the executable wiring and the command implementations live in separate packages.
 A minimal layout looks like:

 ```
 demo/